como-ph/comotext/README.md

 ## Installation

-`comotext` is in still in active development.
+`comotext` is still in active development.
 You can install the development version of `comotext` from [GitHub](https://github.com/como-ph/comotext) with: